IBM-Blockchain-Archive/ansible-examples/README.md

 Support for the Ansible collection is included as part of the IBM Blockchain Platform.

 It is strongly recommended that you use the Ansible collection instead of the Ansible role used by these examples.

-You should only use these examples if you are building development networks and you wish to build a local network using Docker.

 ⚠️ ⚠️ ⚠️